Bonner Fellers: Italians and Germans access to Fellers's reports

 The deciphered code cost the Allies many lives.
 For example, in June 1942, the British attempted to resupply Malta, which was under constant air attack and was being starved.
 The British determined to sail two supply convoys simultaneously in the hopes that if one were to become discovered, attacks upon it would distract the Axis from the other.
-Codenamed Operation Vigorous and Harpoon and sailing from Alexandria in the east and Gibraltar in the west, respectively, their sailing was timed with an effort by special forces teams to neutralize Axis ships and aircraft.
+Codenamed Operation Vigorous and Harpoon; sailing from Alexandria in the east and Gibraltar in the west, respectively, their sailing was timed with an effort by special forces teams to neutralize Axis ships and aircraft.
 Fellers efficiently reported all of that in his cable, No. 11119 dated June 11, which was intercepted in both Rome and by the German Military High Command Cipher Branch (OKW Chiffrierabteilung).
 It read, in part:

 NIGHTS OF JUNE 12TH JUNE 13TH BRITISH SABOTAGE UNITS PLAN SIMULTANEOUS STICKER BOMB ATTACKS AGAINST AIRCRAFT ON 9 AXIS AIRDROMES.
 PLANS TO REACH OBJECTIVES BY PARACHUTES AND LONG RANGE DESERT PATROL.

 British and Free French raiders went into action behind the lines in Libya and on the island of Crete.
 In most of the attacks, the raiders were met with accurate fire from the alerted garrisons and suffered heavy losses, but failed to inflict any damage upon the Luftwaffe.
 Their only success came when Fellers's unwitting early warnings were not received or were ignored or ineptly handled.
 Meanwhile, both convoys were located and came under attack.
 A day after leaving Gibraltar, Convoy Harpoon's six merchant ships and their escorts came under continuous air and surface attack.
 Only two of the merchant ships survived to reach Malta.
 Convoy Vigorous was the larger effort.
 Made up of 11 merchant ships, it suffered such serious losses that it was forced to turn back to Egypt.

-Debates continue on how the breaking of the code Fellers was assigned had impacted the overall battle for North Africa.
-For example, John Ferris argues that because Fellers sometimes reported imperfect information and assessments, the leaks also contributed to Rommel's ultimate defeat: "In its last days of life, after Tobruk fell, the 'Good Source' bolstered Rommel's decision to drive all-out on Alexandria, his native over-optimism reinforced by Bonner Fellers' belief that the British would crack under one last blow.
-Both men were wrong; this time the intelligence failure led to German defeat."
-Other authors, like Robin Lewin, write that breaking Fellers's code was "immensely fruitfull", though at tactical level Lewin also pointed to Rommel's Wireless Interception Center for the Axis successes on the ground in the summer of 1942, at least until this unit lost its commander and several operatives in action at Tel El Eisa on 10 July 1942.